 The routes, timetables and stops may have changed since the previous school year.
 Parents will be informed in writing in advance of any change.

-Please note, the complete bus line and timetable are not visible to parents for safety reasons.
+Please note, that the complete bus line and timetable are not visible to the public for safety reasons.
+However, you can send a message to the transport team to request it.
 Once your registration is accepted, you will see the timetable in your Secured Zone.
-To know the schedule of a different bus, do not hesitate to send a message with the bus code to our Transport Team firstname.lastname@example.org or email@example.com
+To know the schedule of a different bus, do not hesitate to send a message with the bus code to our Transport Team email@example.com or firstname.lastname@example.org

 During the winter, a Snow Plan is put into action when the state of the road network makes it necessary to adapt the bus routes and replace the usual bus stops.
 Parents are informed each year of the new snow plan.